mnsanandres/Zigzag-Gengo-SSE-Coding-Test/README.md

 Returns the minimum number of cuts needed such that all substrings will be a palindrome.
 All substrings are generated and are sorted by length in descending order to ensure that the maximum length palindrome substrings are first checked.
 We iterate over these substrings and check if it is a palindrome and is found in the current parent string.
-If both conditions are satisfied, a counter for substring is increment and we remove the substring from the parent string.
+If both conditions are satisfied, a counter for substring is incremented and we remove the substring from the parent string.
 The minimum cut will be one less than the number of substrings found.

-Time and space complexity: O(n!) since we are retrieving all the substring combinations of the parent string
+Time and space complexity: `O(n!)` since we are retrieving all the substring combinations of the parent string

 **Arguments**: